Jackrekirby/minecraft-ca-ts/readme.md

 - [x] Piston will not retract if pending block
 - [ ] Side blocks disappear on complete block
 - [x] Make saveable state (to file so users can try them out)
-- [ ] Test pistons pushing eachother
+- [x] Test pistons pushing and facing eachother (they replicate infinitely!!!)
 - [ ] Make blocks classes so they can use prototypes
 - [ ] Add subticks
 - [x] Add chunk system (infinite world)